dihan2000/auto-annotated-portfolio/content/pages/projects/project-three.md

 date: '2025-03-09'
 client: Photo by Dihan
 description: >-
-  Batu Ferringhi Beach in Penang is a stunning coastal destination known for its golden sands and clear waters.
-It offers a variety of water sports, including jet skiing, parasailing, and banana boat rides.
-The beach is lined with luxury resorts, beachside cafés, and seafood restaurants.
-At night, the Batu Ferringhi Night Market comes alive with local crafts, souvenirs, and street food.
-Visitors can enjoy breathtaking sunsets and a relaxing tropical atmosphere.
-Whether for adventure or leisure, Batu Ferringhi is a must-visit beach in Penang.
+  Batu Ferringhi Beach in Penang is a stunning coastal paradise known for its golden sands and vibrant nightlife.
+Visitors can enjoy water sports, beachside dining, and the famous night market, making it a must-visit destination.
 featuredImage:
   type: ImageBlock
   url: /images/IMG_8751.jpg